cph101/MoreBoxes/README.md

 `boxPrice` - The price of the box - can be either **25, 20, or 15**.
 Numeric Value

 `blooks` - An array of the blooks - scroll down to learn more ->

+Inside the `blooks` array, there are some more fields:

+`blookName` - The name of the blook - String Value

+`imgSrc` - The url of the blook image, **it must be a svg** - String Value

+`blookRank` - The rank of the blook, determines sell price and rating - String Value